-Under the leadership of Provost Phyllis Wise, NEXT CITY: Sustainable Urbanization is serving as a university-wide theme between 2009 and 2011 to focus attention on the University of Washington’s urban teaching, research, and outreach activities.
-Cities and their people are the emphasis of major university lecture series, seminars, cultural and education events, and public round tables on the challenges and opportunities of urbanization.
+Under the leadership of Provost Phyllis Wise, NEXT CITY: Sustainable Urbanization served as a university-wide theme between 2009 and 2011 to focus attention on the University of Washington’s urban teaching, research and outreach activities.
+Cities and their people were the emphasis of major university lecture series, seminars, cultural and education events, and public round tables on the challenges and opportunities of urbanization.

 UW Vision & Values

 The University of Washington’s vision and strategic priorities reflect the core values and culture that make us great.
 Discovery is at the heart of our university.